bledoux2002/Music-Box/README.md

 ## Usage

 ### Downloading Files
 - YouTube files will be downloaded as MP3's.
 Click "Share" and "Copy Link" on the video.
-It works with playlists as well, although currently cannot be canceled.
+It works with playlists as well, although if a playlist is provided an edge case can arise if one of the videos contained is being played when it is reached.
-- Paste the URL into the box labeled URL, and click Download.
+- Paste the URL(s) into the box labeled URL, and click Download.
 Files will be downloaded to a `/files` folder in the same directory as the executable file.
+If multiple URLs are provided, separate them with a comma (,).
+An additional space is optional.
-- Status messages will display directly below, and will display "Success!" once the download has completed.
+- Status messages will display directly below, and will update the user on the progress.
+If a playlist is being downloaded, the number of the current download will be displayed.

 ### Playback
 - The playback frame shows the current position in the current track, the length of the current track, the volume, and the fade in/out time, as well as which playlists the current track is in and if the current playlsit is being shuffled or not.